-Foreign investor, under the condition of reciprocity which is assumed, establishes or participates in the establishment of companies in the Republic of Croatia, acquires the rights in them and assumes the obligations under the same conditions and has the same position as a national of Croatia.
-The condition of reciprocity does not apply to foreign investor with a headquarters or a permanent residence in the member state of the World Trade Organization, or if he is its national.
-Foreign company, which has its headquarters in a country which is not a Member State of the European Union nor the Contracting Party to the Agreement on the European Economic Area, and which is personally liable for the company’s obligations, can be a member in the company with a registered headquarters in the Republic of Croatia only if there is at least one more member of the company beside it which has its registered headquarters in the Republic of Croatia, or a Member State of the European Union or a state that is a Contracting Party to the Agreement on the European Economic Area or if it is a natural person who is a citizen of the Republic of Croatia, or of the Member State of the European Union or of a State which is a Contracting Party to the Agreement on the European Economic Area and who is personally liable for those liabilities.
+A foreign investor, under the condition of presumed reciprocity, establishes or participates in the establishment of companies in the Republic of Croatia, acquires rights and assumes obligations in them under the same conditions and has the same position as a domestic person.
+The condition of reciprocity does not apply to a foreign investor who has its registered head office or permanent residence in a member country of the World Trade Organization, or is a citizen of it.
+A foreign capital company, which has its seat in a country which is not a member of the European Union, nor is a party to the Agreement on the European Economic Area, may be members that the obligations of society is personally responsible in the company of people with registered office in the Republic of Croatia only if it is with him in the company at least one other member of a capital company having its registered office in the Republic of Croatia, a Member State of the European Union or a State party to the Treaty on the European Economic Area or a natural person who is a citizen of the Republic of Croatia, a Member State of the European Union or a State Party the European Economic Area, which is personally responsible for these obligations.

 Foreign companies and individual traders, under the conditions prescribed by law, are equal with domestic persons in terms of business in the territory of the Republic of Croatia.
 However, foreign companies and foreign individual traders may not permanently perform activities in the territory of the Republic of Croatia until they establish a branch office.
 Performing an activity is not considered, for example, occasional or one-off activities, i.e., carrying out a particular job (the notion of freedom to provide services in accordance with the acquis).